Magi-Nation: Creature Listing

 Arderial magi have taken to the high-spirited Ballistic Baldars, and adopted them into the Arderial region.
 Although they are rare in the clouds, ballistic baldars can be found wandering the solid clouds of Arderial, readying themselves for a truly stupendous dive.

 The Ballistic Baldar does not share its brethren's Demoralizing effect on smaller or weaker creatures.
-However, other creatures still give the ballistic baldar a wide berth, particularly when its above them.
+However, other creatures still give the ballistic baldar a wide berth, particularly when it is above them.
+The ballistic baldars are quite capable of hurling small boulders, and sometimes enjoy sports-like games.

 Giant Baldar

 Giant Baldars are not nearly so cheerful as their smaller brethren; in fact they are usually downright surly.
-The giant baldar is proportioned similar to a gorilla (rather than the more human-like stance of other baldars), and its strength is prodigious.
+The giant baldar's proportions resmble those of a gorilla (rather than the more human-like stance of other baldars), and its strength is prodigious.

 Hurl Earth (Ex): The Giant Baldar can hurl boulders, with a range increment of 100 ft.
 If they are not in an area where boulders are available, they can hurl chunks of earth that they rip up from the ground.
 These only have a range increment of 40 ft., and only do 1d6 damage.
 This attack would not work in sandy areas, obviously.